Economy and Trade

 Newcastle’s Financials 1918

-The annual statement of the town of Newcastle, New Brunswick from the year 1918 details where the town’s money went and how much was spent in the final year of the First World War.
+The annual statement of the town of Newcastle, New Brunswick, from the year 1918 details how the town’s money was disbursed in the final year of the First World War - including over $7000 invested in Victory Loan bonds.

 The War Finance Worker